The giant panda does not hibernate but will shelter in caves or hollow trees in very cold weather.

-- The giant panda is a solitary animal, which spends about two-thirds of its day feeding and the remainder resting.
+- The giant panda is a solitary animal, spending about two-thirds of its day feeding and the remainder resting.

-- Although classed as a flesh-eater, the giant panda feeds almost exclusively on the stems, leaves and fresh young shoots of bamboo.
+- Although classed as a carnivore, the giant panda feeds almost exclusively on the stems, leaves and fresh young shoots of bamboo.

 - There are about 20 different species of bamboo that pandas will eat.
 However bamboo is so nutritionally poor that the pandas have to consume up to 20kg each day, which can take up to 16 hours.